hefox/workflow_fork/README.txt

 ********************************************************************
 INSTALLATION:

-1. Place the entire workflow directory into your Drupal modules/ directory.
+1. Place the entire workflow directory into your Drupal sites/all/modules directory.

 2. Enable the workflow module by navigating to:

-     administer > build > modules
+     Administer > Site building > Modules

    Enabling the workflow module will create the necessary database tables for you.